marcozullich/punches-object-detection/README.md

-# Code for the paper "Large-image Object Detection for Fine-grained Recognition of Punches Patterns in Medieval Panel Painting"
+# Code for the paper "Large-image Object Detection for Fine-grained Recognition of Punches Patterns in Medieval Panel Painting", by Josh Bruegger et al. Published at EvoMUSART, March 2025

 ## Environment setup